AqwamCreates/DataPredict/docs/API/Models/GenerativeAdversarialNetwork.md

 #### Parameters:

-* featureMatrix: The matrix containing the features of the real contents.
+* featureMatrix: Matrix containing all data.

 #### Returns:

-* outputMatrix: The matrix containing all the output values.
+* outputMatrix: Matrix containing all the output values.

 ### generate()

 Generates the output from Generator.

 ```
-GenerativeAdversarialNetwork:evaluate(featureMatrix: matrix): matrix
+GenerativeAdversarialNetwork:generate(featureMatrix: matrix): matrix
 ```

 #### Parameters:

-* featureMatrix: The matrix containing the features of the real contents.
+* featureMatrix: Matrix containing all data.

 #### Returns:

-* outputMatrix: The matrix containing all the output values.
+* outputMatrix: Matrix containing all the output values.

 ## References